GlaszArt

-As a vibrantly-colored visitor of bird feeders, the purple finch (Haemorhous purpureus) brings quite a lot of aesthetically pleasing qualities to its environment.
+As a vibrantly-colored visitor of bird feeders, the purple finch Haemorhous purpureus brings quite a lot of aesthetically pleasing qualities to its environment.
 The males are not exactly purple, but more of a delicate pink-red with a raspberry-colored head.
-The females lack the vibrant colors of the males, but what they lack in color they sure make up in personality, as they are quite feisty.
+The females lack the vibrant colors of the males, but what they lack in color they sure make up for in personality, as they are quite feisty.
 I thoroughly enjoy watching these colorful birds at my feeders throughout the year.

 I’m hoping to see the arrival of these birds soon.
 Hopefully, these birds being here in fewer numbers this winter was due to seeking out another food source and I’m not experiencing an overall decrease in their numbers.
 I look forward to seeing and hearing the males sing their distinctive song from the very tops of the trees and the gutsy females keeping the other birds in line at my feeders.

-I would also like to share some information and a few facts about these fascinating finches, as well as providing a few resources for aiding in their identification.
+I would also like to share some information and a few facts about these fascinating finches, as well as provide a few resources for aiding in their identification.

 Description of the Purple Finch